Welcome to today's edition of the Rush 24-7 podcast.

 Yeah, about a year ago.

-So what are we gonna have?
+So what are we going to have?

 War on families, war on kids, war on science.

-And it's the left, it is the left which traditionally has been so fervently against vaccines.
+It is the left which traditionally has been so fervently against vaccines.

-It was the left, our good friends on the left, as they say in Washington, our good friends on the other side of the our good friends of Democrats that are out there claiming that autism was the result of unnecessary, unneeded vaccines.
+It was the left, our good friends on the left, as they say in Washington, our good friends on the other side of the, our good friends of Democrats that are out there claiming that autism was the result of unnecessary, unneeded vaccines.

-Belichick is the biggest genius in the end of I knew it, and I've got the audio soundbice to prove it.
+I knew it, and I've got the audio sound bias to prove it.

-And I have that coming up, and Chick-fil-A, the the manners, the good manners columnist that the Washington Post is now demanding that if you have good manners, you will avoid Chick-fil-A.
+And Chick-fil-A, the manners, the good manners columnist of the Washington Post is now demanding that if you have good manners, you will avoid Chick-fil-A.

-Speaking of which, politico, here it is, Rush Limbaugh rallies behind Scott Walker.
+Speaking of which, Politico, here it is, Rush Limbaugh rallies behind Scott Walker.

-Conservative radio titan, Rush Limbaugh says Scott Walker is what's been missing from the Republican Party fighter.
+Conservative radio Titan, Rush Limbaugh says Scott Walker is what's been missing from the Republican Party fighter.

-And so they got hold of this on Fox News today to ask Carl Rove about it, and Rove counseled caution, let's not get too excited too soon about polling data this early.
+And so they got hold of this on Fox News today to ask Carl Rove about it.

 Let's all just pull back and be reasonable about this.

-So that's a giant C I told you so.
+So that's a giant CI told you so.

-There's also when it comes to the Seahawks, folks, this one is actually real.
+There's also, when it comes to the Seahawks, folks, this one is actually real.

-It's there are this call that happened in that game.
+This call that happened in that game.

 I'm just setting the table with all coming up on the program today.

-The last play of the game in the Super Bowl.
+This thing with that stupid, that inexplicable call, the last play of the game in the Super Bowl.

-Yeah, you're gonna write there in the Nation magazine, and by the way, not just there, it's everywhere where you find lunatic leftists.
+And by the way, not just there, it's everywhere where you find lunatic leftists.

 Well, why does it make no sense?